The debt collection industry generates $11 billion a year from the 70 million Americans who haven’t or can’t pay their bills.

 One avenue to explore before defaulting on payments – and inviting debt collection agencies to chase you down – is to consider using one of the methods available in a debt consolidation plan.

-There are three types of debt consolidation plans: A Debt Management Program; a Debt Consolidation Loan; and a Debt Settlement Plan.
+There are three types of debt consolidation plans: debt management programs; a debt consolidation loans; and a debt settlement plan.
 Each is designed to help consumers cope with overwhelming debt from credit cards, home, auto and student loans.

 Nowhere is the notion of “Knowledge is Power” more important than in the realm of debt collection.
-The less knowledgeable someone is about a consumer’s rights under the law, the more likely debt collectors will take advantage of a delinquent borrower to repay an overdue obligation.
+The less knowledgeable someone is about their consumer rights, the more likely debt collectors will take advantage of a delinquent borrower to repay an overdue obligation.

 The situation grew so ugly that the federal government had to step in and pass laws to protect consumers.
 The Fair Debt Collection Practices Act (FDCPA) and Fair Credit Billing Act (FCBA) are part of the Consumer Credit Protection Act, which outlines what is accepted and prohibited behavior from debt collectors.
 This legislation also stipulates the rights and remedies afforded to consumers who are subject to debt collection efforts.
 In short, the laws protect consumers – and these are rights that collection agents prefer you not know.

-The Consumer Financial Protection Bureau (CFPB) said it handled 88,300 debt collection complaints in 2014.
-More than one-third of those involved attempts to collect a debt that consumers say they don’t owe.
-Another 20% had to do with recurring phone calls at inconvenient times of the day.
+The Consumer Financial Protection Bureau (CFPB) said it handled 84,500 debt collection complaints in 2017.
+Of those, 39% involved attempts to collect a debt that consumers say they don’t owe.
+Another 13% had to do with communication tactics and recurring phone calls at inconvenient times of the day.
 It’s unlikely collection agencies will share any of that during their phone calls to you, so here is a summary of 10 rules they would rather you didn’t know.

 Collection agencies can make a negative report to a consumer reporting agency, which would have a negative effect on your credit score.